software-architects/msft-intelligent-app-workshop/README.md

 * *Windows Container* support
 * *Ubuntu Bash* for Windows

+Some Docker images are quite large.
+To save time, participants should download them prior to the workshop.
+Here are the commands to download important images:

+* For Windows containers:
+  * `docker pull microsoft/aspnet:4.6.2`
+* For Linux containers:
+  * `docker pull microsoft/dotnet:2-sdk`
+  * `docker pull microsoft/aspnetcore:2`

 If you do not have access to Visual Studio and/or a Microsoft Azure account, you can activate an Azure trial which includes 200 $ of free credit.
 This will enable you to run a VM with Visual Studio in it.
 In that case you just need internet access and a remote desktop client on your laptop.
 For the labs about build- and test-automation, you need your own Visual Studio Team Services subscription (free edition available).